aayamauchi/infra-devtools/share/git/templatedir/README.md

 ## Installation

-1. clone the infra-devtools repository,
+1. Clone the infra-devtools repository:

     `git clone git@bitbucket.org:redbookplatform/infra-devtools.git <DEVTOOLS_PATH>`

-2. optionally use the hooks in one (or more) of the following ways:
+2. Optionally use the hooks in one (or more) of the following ways:

     * Always use all of the latest pulled infra-devtools hooks:

-        * Globally, overriding every repo's hooks:
+        * Globally, overriding all hooks in every repo without a local core.hooksPath:

             `git config --global core.hooksPath <DEVTOOLS_PATH>/share/git/templatedir/hooks`

-        * In a single repo:
+        * Locally, in the current repo:

             `git config core.hooksPath <DEVTOOLS_PATH>/share/git/templatedir/hooks`